 This recipe yields 2 dozen candies.
 While it can be doubled or tripled, it is easiest to assemble only 2 dozen of these candies at a time.
-The recipe requires the caramels to be soft and somewhat melted, and the caramel tends to harden too early when making very large numbers of these candies.
+The recipe requires the caramels to be soft and somewhat melted, and the caramel tends to harden too early when making large numbers of these candies.

 Prep Time: 15 minutes